Lakeview Restaurant

 Lakeview Restaurant has been a traditional diner in Toronto, Canada, since 1932.
 It has been featured in films, television programs, and other Canadiana.
 The menu offers classic diner style dining from burgers, brunch, milkshakes, craft beers, and specialty sandwiches.

 History

 The Lakeview Restaurant is a diner located at 1132 Dundas Street West in the Trinity Bellwoods neighbourhood of Toronto.
 It was built in 1932 and features a neon sign that reads "Always Open", the diner started 24-hour-a-day operations to serve shift workers at a nearby Massey Ferguson factory.
 24-hour opening stopped in 2021.

-The restaurant was previously owned and operated by restaurateur Alex Sengupta, Fadi Hakim and musician Daniel Greaves and was bought in 2008 by Hakim and his wife, Frances Bell.
+The restaurant was previously owned and operated by restaurateur Alex Sengupta, Fadi Hakim and musician Daniel Greaves and was bought in 2008 by Hakim and business partner, Alexander Sengupta.

 Lakeview serves as a meeting hub for Lev Gleason Publications, Hakim's other business venture.
 Item menus include the Captain Canuck sandwich and uses comic book print liners.